pholser/opt-dog/x.md

   and assign them a judging rate.
 Sometimes a club may know a particular judges' estimated rate.
 We will attempt to accommodate these rate allocations in the model at a later time.
-* Assert that each event in V and G is assigned exactly one judge, along with BIS.
+* Assert that each event in $V$ and $G$ is assigned exactly one judge, along with BIS.
-* Let D = [1..d] be the set of dogs entered in their respective breed judging events.
+* Let $D$ be the set of dogs entered in their respective breed judging events.
   * Assert that a dog is entered only in the breed judging event corresponding to their breed/variety.
-  * Each dog is designated as a class dog or a champion dog w/r/t their breed, i.e. is assigned a member of AKCS.
+  * Each dog is designated as a class dog or a champion dog w/r/t their breed, i.e. is assigned a member of $AKCS$.
-* Let X = [1..x] be the set of exhibitors assigned to dogs in D in the breed judging events in V.
+* Let $X$ be the set of exhibitors assigned to dogs in $$ in the breed judging events in $V$.
-* Let J = [1..j] be the set of judges assigned to judge breed judging events, group breed judging events, and BIS breed judging events.
+* Let $J$ be the set of judges assigned to judge breed judging events, group breed judging events, and BIS breed judging events.
   * We will assume that for every event, the judge assigned to it is authorized by the AKC to judge the event.
 The model will not assert these requirements.
-* Let R = [1..r] be the number of rings available to hold events in.
+* Let $R$ be set of show rings available to hold events in.
   * We will assume that all rings are effectively identical, so that each can accommodate judging of any breed/variety.
 We reserve the right to change the model in the future to account for rings